 For the most part clients who are remodeling are generally excited about it all.
 I love it when clients are engaged in the process, ask questions and really get into the design decisions.
 It makes for the best outcome.

 The client I worry about is the one who isn’t mindful of the design decisions.
 Ordering materials that is in direct conflict with what they truly want is not the fault of your Design Pro.
-What I know for sure is that many times a client’s actual desired look does not meet a client’s budget.
+They are there to guide and explain, but ultimately when you select a material, your Design Pro is working on the assumption that this is what you are approving.
 It is a 100% certainty that the client who complains later about the outcome not meeting his desired look is the client who is not mindful during the design process.
 Whether it’s just RUSHING to get it done and blowing off the details or the single focus of BUDGET driving the decisions, if you let either of these two drivers, (1) rushing and (2) budget, get in the way of your vision, you will certainly be disappointed if you have not (a) resolved that you are buying materials not in alignment with your vision and (b) you have not communicated your true vision to your kitchen designer who is building in these details for the project.
 Mind readers we are not!